figma/widget-samples/README.md

 ![Stickables widget usage video](WidgetStickables/WidgetStickables.gif)

+### Widget Document Change

+A widget that demonstrates how to listen for document change events in a widget context.

 ### create-widget-app

 An template widget that opens an iframe whose contents is rendered using React.
 This mainly serves to demonstrate how to structure code for non-trivial widgets and their iframes.